blob: 20ca685ec430c00760a72da425a3c32ece12b28c [file] [log] [blame] [edit]

 // base::UmaHistogramPercentage("My.Percent", 69)

-BASE_EXPORT void UmaHistogramPercentage(const char* name, int percent);
+BASE_EXPORT void UmaHistogramPercentage(std::string_view name, int percent);

 // Obsolete.
 Use |UmaHistogramPercentage| instead.
 See crbug/1121318.

-BASE_EXPORT void UmaHistogramPercentageObsoleteDoNotUse(const std::string& name,
+BASE_EXPORT void UmaHistogramPercentageObsoleteDoNotUse(std::string_view name,

 int percent);

-// For adding counts histogram.
+// For adding a counts histogram.

 // Sample usage: